-From croissants at Starbucks to the kickass (pardon our French) Statue of Liberty, France and its culture has been influential on the entire world.
+From croissants at Starbucks to the kickass (pardon our French) Statue of Liberty, French culture has influenced the entire world.
 In fact, approximately 45% of English words have a French origin—and as one of the world’s most popular languages (spoken in 29 countries), that’s no surprise.
 So on March 20, say “bonjour” to French Language Day and celebrate the romantic language of French.

 French Language Day - History

 Safeguard the Language

 Cardinal Richelieu founds the Académie française, an official body whose purpose is to preserve and purify the French language.

 First Comes Language, Then Comes Grammar

 Louis Maigret publishes the Tretté de la Grammaire française – the first grammatical description of French.